napari/napari/docs/plugins/debug_plugins.md

     test_false_inputs()
 ```

-Then, for `python test_print.py` you can use any of your usual debugging tools - such as the visual debugger provided by your favourite python IDE (e.g. PyCharm, VSCode, or Spyder).
+Then, for `python test_print.py` you can use any of your usual debugging tools - such as the visual debugger provided by a python IDE (e.g. PyCharm, VSCode, or Spyder).
 Further, an isolated test like this can be integrated into a [testing suite for your napari plugin](https://napari.org/stable/plugins/test_deploy.html).

 ## Logging and user messages in napari